Welcome to ezyFlo

 What it does:

-: Creates a new secret in AWS Secrets Manager. -
+• aws secretsmanager create-secret: Creates a new secret in AWS Secrets Manager.

 Setup Steps

 Follow these steps to deploy ezyFlo on AWS.
-Steps 1-4 are performed in the AWS Console or CloudShell.
-After Step 4, you need to connect to the EC2 instance via SSH from your local machine (Windows PowerShell or macOS shell) and run Steps 5-9 on the EC2 instance.
+Steps 1-5 can be performed in the AWS Console, CloudShell, or a local terminal with AWS CLI configured.
+Step 6 must be executed on the EC2 instance via SSH.
 Each step includes a command to run, an explanation, and tips to help you succeed.

 1. Subscribe to ezyFlo